aphichet-autsa/aphichet-autsa/README.md

 Students
 --------

-I am a student in Digital Technology at the School of Science and Digital Arts, Suranaree University of Technology, Thailand 🇹🇭, currently studying in the field of Cloud Computing ☁️ and interested in a career as a Network Analyst.
+I am a student in Digital Technology at the School of Digital Arts and Science, Suranaree University of Technology, Thailand 🇹🇭, currently studying in the field of Cloud Computing ☁️ and interested in a career as a Network Analyst.

 * 🌍  I'm based in Nakhon Ratchasima , Thailand.
 * ✉️  You can contact me at [aphichetautsanew@gamil.com](mailto:aphichetautsanew@gamil.com)